Skip to Content

 However, I now use it in every gravy that I make, it does not make it taste like Marmite.
 It is like a seasoning and lifts other flavourings around it.

-Close-up toad in the hole served with a rich onion gravy.
+Overhead individual toad in the hole served with peas and a rich onion gravy.

 Serving Suggestions